-4. The Teatro alla Scala is the largest opera house in Europe – each performance can be enjoyed simultaneously by over 2000 spectators.
+4. The Teatro alla Scala is the largest opera house in Europe – each performance can be enjoyed by over 2,000 spectators.
 The opera house also has a museum, so you can glance its stage even without a ticket for an opera performance.

 5. The Milan Cathedral is the 5th largest cathedral in the world.
 Its construction began in 1386 and continued for over 600 years.
 The Duomo wasn’t completed until 1965.

 7. Every night, from 7 PM to 9 PM, it is time for aperitivo in Milan – the bars and cafes offer huge spreads of food, which everyone can enjoy for free after buying a drink (usually a cocktail or a glass of wine).
 This is the time for snacking and discussions with friends.

 8. Anyone can “adopt” a gargoyle from the façade decorations of the Milan Cathedral.
 The campaign is a part of an effort to preserve the symbol of Milan.
 The price of a gargoyle is 100,000 euros.

-9. It is believed that a third of the Filipino population of the world lives in Milan.
+9. It is estimated that a third of the Filipino population of the world lives in Milan.

 10. Milan also has canals – in the Navigli district.
-They were built to aid the transportation of goods from the local lakes.
-For instance, they were used to bring the marble used for the Milan Cathedral.
-Today, the canals are no longer used for the transportation of goods, but instead tourist boats can be seen.
+They were built to help the transportation of goods from the local lakes to the city.
+For instance, they were used to bring the marble used for the building of the Milan Cathedral.
+Today, the canals are no longer used for the transportation of goods, but instead tourist boats can be seen around.
 Hidden away in the Navigli district is one of the 8 secret locations to fall in love with Italy.